Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 ```

 Now you need to unit test the complex implementation of your business logic.
-For this you'll want to replace `data_access` with some mock.
+For this, you'll want to replace `data_access` with some mock.
-In Python there are multiple options to do so.
+In Python, there are multiple options to do so.
 A simple and common one,
 using [monkey patching](https://stackoverflow.com/questions/5626193/what-is-monkey-patching),
 is to replace the `DomainLogic.init_data_access` with something